ericcornelissen/svgo-action/CONTRIBUTING.md

 ### Mocking

 We make extensive use of [mocking].
-A mock for a particular file goes into the `__mocks__` folder in the folder of that file.
+A mock for a particular file goes into the `__mocks__` folder inside the folder of that file.
 The name of a mock file should always match the name of the file it mocks.

 Mocks for Node.js modules go into the `__mocks__` directory at the root of the project.
 The name of the mock file should always match the name of the Node.js